crossplane-contrib/configuration-quickstart/README.md

 # configuration-quickstart

 An introductory example to Crossplane and Compositions using provider-nop.
-This enables provisioning of several different fake resource types.
+This enables provisioning of several different fake resource types for testing and educational purposes.

 This repository contains a reference configuration for [Crossplane](https://crossplane.io).
 This configuration uses [provider-nop](https://github.com/crossplane-contrib/provider-nop), a Crossplane provider that simulates the creation of external resources.

 ## Overview

-The configuration offers an APIs for setting up a mock database resource.
+The configuration offers an API for setting up a mock database resource.
 This configuration also demonstrates the power of Crossplane to build abstractions called `compositions`, which assemble multiple basic resources into a more complex resource.

 Learn more about Composite Resources in the [Crossplane Docs](https://docs.crossplane.io/latest/concepts/compositions/).